AdrianButler/reading-notes/README.md

 2. Example 2
 3. Example 3

-- You can nest a list by placing a - after a indentation.
+- You can nest a list by placing a - after an indentation.
   - Nested list
     - Nested list in a nested list
       - Nested list in a nested list in a nested list